As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fake Opal made from Assembled Stones

-This group is not fake at its classical meaning.
+This group is not fake in its classical meaning.
 There is natural opal but in a very small amount.

-Assembled stones are pieces of natural and/or synthetic material fused or glued together in order to enhance the quality of the stone, to protect it, or to increase the weight of the material, and, as a result, to increase value.
+Assembled stones are pieces of natural and/or synthetic material fused or glued together in order to enhance the quality of the stone, protect it, or increase the weight of the material, and, as a result, increase its value.

 We will put assembled or composite stones into the fakes list because such types of opal are usually sold already embedded into the jewelry piece, and sellers prefer not to disclose the truth.